viamrobotics/docs/docs/tutorials/try-viam.md

 ### Encoder Configuration

 The encoders on the right and left motors are named, respectively, “Renc” and “Lenc”.
-They must be configured before the motors which will depend on them.
+They must be configured before the motors because the motors will depend on the encoders.

 ![alt_text](../img/try-viam/image1.png)